 It can be very difficult for seniors to negotiate the sitting and standing involved in using the toilet.
 You may want to consider installing an elevated or raised toilet seat to make it less of a journey.

-Keep in mind that seniors aged 85 and up experience most bathroom-related injuries on the toilet as opposed to the shower.
+Keep in mind that seniors aged 85 and up experience more bathroom-related injuries on the toilet than in the shower.
 So, an elevated toilet seat would be a relatively inexpensive and easy improvement to make that could markedly increase the overall safety of your bathroom.

 Using a handheld showerhead might help some seniors feel more independent and protected against the possibility of a spill.
 It is much easier to sit on a bath bench and use a hand nozzle than to maneuver under the shower head while standing.

 Towel racks are not grab bars!
 Towel racks are not meant to withstand the weight of a human.
 They can easily bend, break, or become unattached.
 This, of course, can damage the wall and other surfaces at the very least.
-If the towel bar comes out of the wall while trying to put all your weight on it, the it and you are going down
+If the towel bar comes out of the wall while trying to put all your weight on it, then it and you are going down.

 Grab bars can be used to help the elderly stay stable, reducing the danger of falling while using the bathroom.